 Authors are encouraged to submit manuscripts in any emerging topic in computational intelligence, especially nature-inspired computing topics not covered by other IEEE Computational Intelligence Society journals.
 A few such illustrative examples are glial cell networks, computational neuroscience, Brain Computer Interface, ambient intelligence, non-fuzzy computing with words, artificial life, cultural learning, artificial endocrine networks, social reasoning, artificial hormone networks, computational intelligence for the IoT and Smart-X technologies.

-Selected article from IEEE Transactions on Emerging Topics in Computational Intelligence
+Call for Nominations / Applications for the position of Editor-in-Chief of the IEEE Transactions on Emerging Topics in Computational Intelligence

 - Editorial Experience;

 - Summary of publishing experience in IEEE journals/magazines;